Mother Tongues is an organization whose focus is to provide powerful tools for language revitalization.

 Mother Tongues presently has two publicly available tools:

-Mother Tongues Dictionaries, formerly known as Waldayu, are sophisticated dictionary applications for web and mobile platforms that are currently used by almost twenty different languages from 8 different language families.
+Mother Tongues Dictionaries are sophisticated dictionary applications for web and mobile platforms that are currently used by over twenty different languages from 8 different language families.
+If you're comfortable getting your hands into a bit of code, check out the documentation today!

 Convertextract is a Python programming library that performs orthographic (writing system) conversions on Word, Excel, PowerPoint and Text files while preserving the file's original formatting.